dmuth/elk-septa-stats/README.md

 ## TODO

+- Try some Machine Learning on lateness by system and lateness by line
 - Logrotate on `/var/log/septa-stats` file.
 - Figure out how to export visualizations from the `.kibana` Index.
 - Figure out how to embed reports in a public-facing website.